So, like many of you, I used to suffer from insomnia.

 Is that what you're telling me?

-Well now you just gave away the oh, when I walk in the door?
+Well, now you just gave away the, oh, when I walk in the door?

-Like literally just have a GoPro on.
+Like, literally, just have a GoPro on.

 You walk in the door.

-There's one person at Mediaite that likes me.
+I can't say there's one person at Mediaite that likes me.

 Only one.

-And the pro, please come tonight.
+And the bro, please come tonight.

 And I said, I'll try.